CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Windows.md

 As a final test, open a web browser and type `http://localhost/`, you should see the default IIS page.

-For more details, please follow "Install IIS Through GUI" from [this website](https://www.rootusers.com/how-to-install-iis-in-windows-server-2016/).
+For more details, please follow "Install IIS Through GUI" on [Server 2016](https://www.rootusers.com/how-to-install-iis-in-windows-server-2016/) or [Server 2019](https://www.rootusers.com/how-to-install-iis-in-windows-server-2019/).

 ###Initial Site Configuration###
 Access Internet Information Service (IIS) Manager tool as following: